PRAKHARKORI/Capital-budgeting-optimizer/README.md

-# Capital Budgeting & Portfolio Optimizer
+# Multi-Year Financial Forecasting & Optimization Engine

 A Python web application that bridges **Finance** and **Project Management**.